Here’s What Science Has To Say About The Benefits of Fasting

 - Supports weight loss.
 First, abstaining from food decreases your calorie intake, and over time, this leads to weight loss.
 Also, researchers have found that fasting boosts your metabolism and maintains muscle tissue to reduce body and weight fat.

 For the fast to be beneficial, you must stay in fasting mode.
 Officially termed, gluconeogenesis, this mode is triggered when your body has used up the last of its glucose reserves.

 Drinking water will not disrupt your fast.
-Remember, the daily recommended water intake is eight 8-ounce glasses.
-When fasting you can maintain or even increase your intake.
+Even when not fasting the daily recommended water intake is eight 8-ounce glasses.
+You can maintain or also increase your intake when fasting.
 In addition to water, you can have ginger, mint or green tea.
 Be sure to stay away from any acidic beverages, during or immediately after fasting.

 Whatever type of fast you choose, enjoy the benefits that come with it.
 The best part is this isn’t speculation.
 These benefits have been scientifically proven.